By Dr. Michael Oberschneider, Ashburn Psychological & Psychiatric Services

 CONSIDER MEDICATION & THERAPY

 Research studies have repeatedly shown the benefits of antidepressant medication and psychotherapy in the treatment of depression.
-More specifically, studies have found that antidepressant medication can be very effective for the treatment of severe depression, and several other studies have shown great success with the combined treatment of medication and psychotherapy together for moderate to severe depression.
+More specifically, studies have found that antidepressant medication can be very effective for the treatment of severe depression, and several other studies have shown great success with the combined treatment of medication and psychotherapy for moderate to severe depression.
 In addition, numerous other studies have shown that psychotherapy alone, specifically cognitive-behavior therapy, can be very successful in reducing symptoms of depression.

 Staying connected with important others is also important when depressed.
 Most depressed individuals prefer to be left alone since it is often challenging and painful to discuss negative emotions and thoughts openly.
-But remaining disconnected from others while depressed could potentially hamper improvement and even worsen symptoms.
+However, remaining disconnected from others while depressed could potentially hamper improvement and even worsen symptoms.

 GET ENOUGH SLEEP